Annisokay

-Band history
+History

 2007–2013: Beginnings and The Lucid Dream[er]

-The band was founded in 2007 in Halle, Saxony-Anhalt, Germany.
+The band was founded in 2007 in Halle, Saxony-Anhalt.
 In 2008 and 2009 the band released two demo CDs with My Ticket to Reno and The Point You Will Still Miss.
 In 2010 the band produced and released their first official EP called You, Always which was available as CD and Download.
 The band covered the song "Telephone" originally performed by Lady Gaga which was never released officially.

-On September 2, 2012 the band released a music video for a song called "Sky" which was a single for the debut record which was released on October 1, 2012.
+On 2 September 2012 the band released a music video for a song called "Sky" which was a single for the debut record which was released on 1 October 2012.
 This album is called The Lucid Dream[er] and was mastered by Joey Sturgis who had worked with acts like We Came as Romans, Emmure and Asking Alexandria in the past.
 The album was produced by Christoph Wieczorek in his own recording studio Sawdust Recordings and by Aljosha Sieg at Pitchback Studios.
 Since the band's inception the band toured together with acts like Upon This Dawning, Intohimo, Broadway and His Statue Falls.

 In 2013, Annisokay got signed to Radtone Music to release the album in Japan.
-On June 28, 2013, the band played Mair1 Festival in Montabaur and played together with acts like Boysetsfire, Deez Nuts, Silent Screams and Bury Your Dead.
+On 28 June 2013, the band played Mair1 Festival in Montabaur and played together with acts like Boysetsfire, Deez Nuts, Silent Screams and Bury Your Dead.
 In the end of July the band toured Germany for the first time as headline act.
 The tour started in Venray, Netherlands which was their first international gig.